 Primanti Brothers denies claim Sen. JD Vance was "banned" from entering, Vance encourages support of small business

-NORTH VERSAILLES (KDKA) - Primanti Brothers is setting the record straight on claims that Vice Presidential candidate JD Vance was "banned" from making a political stop at their North Versailles restaurant Saturday.
+NORTH VERSAILLES (KDKA) - Primanti Brothers is setting the record straight on claims that Republican vice-presidential candidate Sen. JD Vance was "banned" from making a political stop at their North Versailles restaurant Saturday.

 The restaurant says it all comes down to momentary confusion for members of their staff, adding they were given no advance notice Vance would be coming.

-Washington County GOP Chair Sean Logue was one of what he said was about a hundred Trump supporters inside the restaurant who had been tipped off that Vance would make a stop there.
+Washington County GOP chair Sean Logue was one of what he said was about 100 Trump supporters inside the restaurant who had been tipped off that Vance would make a stop there.
 They arrived an hour early.

 "The manager told patrons, other Republicans, that Vance is not allowed to make a campaign stop at Primanti Brothers," Logue said.
 "And then when there was pushback to say, 'Wait a second, Kamala Harris just did this a month ago,' the response was, 'Well, if he wants to sit down and order food, we can't stop him."